DJI Phantom 3 Standard Drone

 Ascend to Lord of Hovering - The best trick to master is hovering.
 Whether it’s ten feet off the ground or a hundred feet in the air, maintaining altitude and balance of your craft is essential to quick stops and keeping a level of confidence when controlling your craft.
 Hovering is a great trick for capturing excellent video, and for maneuvering just about any situation

 The Throttle Can Be Your Enemy - Crashes are a part of drone piloting.
 It’s bound to happen.
-If you’ve never crashed your drone, kudos to you and your omnipotent abilities.
+If you’ve never crashed your best drone, kudos to you and your omnipotent abilities.
 When your drone crashes, you’re going to run the risk of severely damaging the entire thing, right on down from the chassis to the blades.
 You can minimalize most of the damage by learning to hit the kill switch on the throttle as you’re going down.
 You won’t jam up the blades, and it could save some of the internal components from getting destroyed.

 Checklist Before Takeoff - Especially if you’re planning to utilize video capture features, you’re going to need a checklist to get you ready to takeoff.
 Don’t overlook any of the details.
 Is the charged battery inserted?
 Is my SD card clicked-in on the camera body?
 Is my GPS tracking function synchronized?
 Make sure that every check and balance has been accounted for.
 Why is this considered a flying tip?
 Can’t fly with a dead battery.
 You might get fifty feet off the ground, but it’s a long way down from there.